Zog08/memory-game-MP2/README.md

 card back: stardew valley wiki acheivements page https://stardewvalleywiki.com/mediawiki/images/7/72/Achievement_Local_Legend.jpg

-set up the page with background. upload font upload images for cards
+x set up the page with background. x upload font x upload images for cards

-set up initial div for the cards add cards to the page in html style cards in css make cards flip when clicked show back of card when flipped check if cards match shuffle the cards
+x set up initial div for the cards x add cards to the page in html x style cards in css x make cards flip when clicked x show back of card when flipped x check if cards match x shuffle the cards increase the moves counter start timer at game begin end timer at game x check for end game - won - alert = "You won!"

 -added more cards, started with 9, realised it wasnt an even number!!